Cell disruption

-Cell disruption is a method or process for releasing biological molecules from inside a cell.
+Cell disruption, sometimes referred to as digestion, is a method or process for releasing biological molecules from inside a cell.

 Methods

 The production of biologically interesting molecules using cloning and culturing methods allows the study and manufacture of relevant molecules.
 Except for excreted molecules, cells producing molecules of interest must be disrupted.
 This page discusses various methods.
 Another method of disruption is called cell unroofing.